Purdue-FYE/engr-13100-2026-fall/source/quizzes/Modeling Question Banks/infared-thermometer-volume-assignment.md

 1. https://sperdirect.com/collections/ir-thermometers/products/clinical-grade-infrared-touchless-forehead-thermometer-sper-certified-copy

-#### Question 1
-(a) Which two 3-dimensional shapes could you use to approximate the thermometer’s volume?
+#### (a) Which two 3-dimensional shapes could you use to approximate the thermometer’s volume?

-(b) Sketch the thermometer's shape, and overlay your shapes.
+#### (b) Sketch the thermometer's shape, and overlay your shapes.
 Upload your sketch.

-(c) Explain in 1–2 sentences why these shapes are appropriate.
+#### (c) Explain in 1–2 sentences why these shapes are appropriate.

-(d) Write the volume equations for your model and define every variable you introduce (use symbols, not numbers except for constants).
+#### (d) Write the volume equations for your model and define every variable you introduce (use symbols, not numbers except for constants).
 An example of proper definition formatting is shown below.
 ___
 Example: